-Th 355 Early Christian Theology 5 credits Study of the development of Christian doctrine during the first five centuries of Christianity: theological, historical and literary analysis of the writings of St. Justin Irenaeus, Tertullian, Origin, St. Athanasius, the Cappadocian Fathers, St. Augustine and St. Cyril of Alexandria.
-Prerequisite: Th 200.

-Th 357 Scholastic Theology 5 credits Seminar: the origin and main lines of scholastic theology, its spirit and aim formulated by St. Anselm, Abelard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aquinas.
-Prerequisite: Th 355.
+- Th 355 Early Christian Theology 5 credits Study of the development of Christian doctrine during the first five centuries of Christianity: theological, historical and literary analysis of the writings of St. Justin, Irenaeus, Tertullian, Origin, St. Athanasius, the Cappadocian Fathers, St. Augustine and St. Cyril of Alexandria.
+Prerequisite: Th 200. - Th 357 Scholastic Theology Seminar: the origin and main lines of scholastic theology, its spirit and aim formulated by St. Anselm, Abelard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aquinas.
+Prerequisite: Th 355. - Th 358 Reformation Theology 5 credits The theological dispute of the Reformation on justification by faith alone; total depravity, irresistible grace, controversies among Catholics, Lutherans, Calvinists and Jansenists; the Enlightenment and Vatican Council I. Vatican Council II and some modern theologians in relationship to these theological disputes.
+Prerequisite: Th 357. - Th 391 Church History I (Hs 324)

-Th 391 Church History I 5 credits
+Th 392 Church History II

-- (Hs 324) Th 392 Church History II 5 credits (Hs 325) I. Topics in early Church history from the birth of Christ through the High Middle Ages.
+5 credits (Hs 325) I. Topics in early Church history from the birth of Christ through the High Middle Ages.
 II.
-Topics in Church history from William of Occam through Vatican II. - Th 420 Christian Sacraments 5 credits Dynamism of the sacraments in Christian life; the doctrinal, moral and liturgical aspects of the sacraments in the perspective of public worship and the Christian community. - Th 433 Theology of Human Sexuality and of Marriage 5 credits Meaning of the human love experience, its expression in human sexuality, the conditions within which this value is experienced; the relationship of human sexuality and marriage; marriage as the sign of the unity among men with God. - Th 443 Vatican II and the Future 5 credits Spirit and relevance of the Second Vatican Council as seen in the Council itself and the formation of its documents and its relationship to the present and the future in terms of the changing life of the Church. - Th 475 Contemporary Christian Morality 5 credits Dynamics of Christian living and the moral implications of the Christian commitments; formulation of the principles of a Christian ethic; contemporary approaches to decisionmaking in matters of morality; problems encountered by the Christian conscience in today's world. - Th 476 Social Theology 5 credits Evaluation of the growing socialization of human life and a study of major social issues in the 20th Century in the light of the Vatican II document "The Church in the Modern World" and the encyclicals "Peace on Earth" and "Development of Peoples" and of contemporary Protestant social statements.
+Topics in Church history from William of Occam through Vatican II.

+- Th 420 Christian Sacraments 5 credits Dynamism of the sacraments in Christian life; the doctrinal, moral and liturgical aspects of the sacraments in the perspective of public worship and the Christian community. - Theology of Human Sexuality and of Marriage Th 433 5 credits Meaning of the human love experience, its expression in human sexuality, the conditions within which this value is experienced; the relationship of human sexuality and marriage; marriage as the sign of the unity among men with God. - Th 443 Vatican II and the Future 5 credits Spirit and relevance of the Second Vatican Council as seen in the Council itself and the formation of its documents and its relationship to the present and the future in terms of the changing life of the Church. - Contemporary Christian Morality 5 credits Dynamics of Christian living and the moral implications of the Christian commitments; Th 475 formulation of the principles of a Christian ethic; contemporary approaches to decision-making in matters of morality; problems en-countered by the Christian conscience in today's world. - Th 476 Social Theology 5 credits Evaluation of the growing socialization of human life and a study of major social issues in the 20th Century in the light of the Vatican II document "The Church in the Modern World" and the encyclicals "Peace on Earth" and "Development of Peoples" and of contemporary Protestant social statements.